Skip to content

 Realistic desktop with Windows 11 Cellular settings open

-You can turn a metered connection on or off in Windows 11 to manage your cellular data usage.
+A metered connection in Windows 11 helps you manage your cellular data usage by limiting background data downloads.

 ⚡ Quick Answer